xychen-comp/TE-SNN/Autonomous_driving/README.md

 ## Code Base

-Our implementation is **developed based on [F1TENTH Gym](https://f1tenth-gym.readthedocs.io/en/latest/installation.html) and the [f1 racketrack database](https://github.com/TUMFTM/racetrack-database)**.
+Our implementation is **developed based on [F1TENTH Gym](https://f1tenth-gym.readthedocs.io/en/latest/installation.html) and the [f1 racetrack database](https://github.com/TUMFTM/racetrack-database)**.
 The necessary components are already included for ease of use.
 We provide their **official README files** within respective folders to offer further instructions on their usage and setup.

 ## Dependencies